Loading...

 I've divided today's lesson into three separate learning cycles.

-The first one will be looking at finding fractions of amounts and concentrate on using a bar model to do this.
+The first one will be looking at finding fractions of amounts, and concentrate on using a bar model to do this.

-And then in the final learning cycle, we will look at fractions that are greater than 1.
+Then we'll move on to looking at fractions of amounts as a multiplication, and then in the final learning cycle, we will look at fractions that are greater than one.

 Let's get started on that first one.